mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 0. Register for staging OAuth credentials by filing a [deployment bug][deployment-bug].
 See [OAuth credentials](#oauth-credentials).
 0. Your development servers should point to: `https://oauth.stage.mozaws.net`.
 0. User authentication follows the [OpenID Connect][openidconnect] protocol.
-0. [Query parameters](#authorization-query-parameters) are set and validate when redirecting to Firefox Accounts.
+0. [Query parameters](#authorization-query-parameters) are set and validate when redirecting to Mozilla accounts.
 0. If you are [hosting your own login form](#self-hosted-email-first-flow) initialize and propagate the top of funnel metrics.
 0. [User data and account notifications are properly](#user-data-hygiene) handled and compliant with Firefox Account requirements.
 0. An icon suitable to display in Firefox Account’s [Connected Services][connected-services] list has been sent to Firefox Account developers.
-Please confirm with Firefox Accounts what the current requirements are.
+Please confirm with Mozilla accounts what the current requirements are.
 0. If multiple [Resource Servers][resource server] are accessed, create a distinct token for communicating with each server, limited to only the scopes required by that server.
 This may mean dropping your initial access token and using a refresh token to get additional, less privileged access tokens.

 ### Preparing for Production